Jason Hughes (politician)

-Jason Wynne Hughes is an American politician.
-He is a member of the Louisiana House of Representatives from the 100th District, serving since 2019.
-He is a member of the Democratic party.
+Jason Wynne Hughes is an American politician who is the member of District E of the New Orleans City Council.
+He is a former member of the Louisiana House of Representatives from the 100th District, serving from 2020 to 2025 and is a member of the Democratic Party.

 Education and career

 Hughes graduated from McDonogh #35 Senior High School.
 Hughes then attended Southern University, where he graduated with a bachelor's degree in political science.
 Hughes was a member of the Kappa Alpha Psi fraternity on campus.

 Before becoming a politician himself, Hughes worked as a political strategist in Louisiana politics.
 Hughes has served as the assistant legislative director to former Louisiana Governor Kathleen Blanco, the regional manager for former US Senator Mary Landrieu, and the Director of Federal Relations for the city of New Orleans.